YoshiABC123XYZ/LibTelltale/file-formats-todo.md

 - Light Probes (.probe)
 - Voice Data (.vox)
 - Animations (.anm)
-- Chores (.chore) - CURRENT
+- Chores (.chore) - DONE
+- Enlighten Data (.enl) - may or may not be depends!

-tmap, pimap, enl, tga (image format, not telltale)
+tmap, pimap, tga (image format, not telltale)